PrimaveraDeveloper/lithium/ref/taskbox-1.0/Taskbox.md

 `type` | The action assembly name, this is used by the invoker in order to instantiate this.
 `configStr` | Used to pass parameters to the action.

 **Notice**, that the communication between the trigger and the actions is established using the `Primavera.Hydrogen.EventBus.InMemory`.
-To know more about this component see [this.][REF_EBINMEM]
+To know more about this component see [EventBus.InMemory](../hydrogen-2.0/EventBus.InMemory.md).

 ## Taskbox Service